AndrewSSB/Calculator/README.md

 # Calculator

-It's a simple project, from my homework (i wasn't allowed to use C+= STL)
+It's a simple project, from my homework (I wasn't allowed to use C++ STL)